OyeLabsTechnologies/Fiverr-Clone/README.md

 ***Step 5: Offer Demos and Support***

 Nothing convinces users better than experience.
 Let new users explore your platform with a demo or free trial.
-Show them how to post gigs, order services, and track projects. **We’re here 365 days a year with updates and support, so your platform never misses a beat.**
+Show them how to post gigs, order services, and track projects.

 ---